Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 Wingspan: 24.4-35.4 in

-Copper’s Hawks can be found all year long throughout most of Arizona.
+Copper’s Hawks can be found all year throughout most of Arizona.
 Sharp-shinned and Cooper’s Hawks look extremely similar and the size difference is the main indicator between the two species.
-Like the Sharpie, the Cooper’s Hawk loves to prey on other birds and can also be a nuisance in backyards.
-See the video below for some tips on how to tell the two hawks apart.
+Like the Sharpie, the Cooper’s Hawk loves to prey on other birds (especially doves) and can also be a nuisance in backyards.

 4. Broad-winged Hawk